panchul/Pytest-Actions-Demo/README.md

 - have GitHub account
 - enable Actions in your repository
-- `pytest` Python package, if you already do not have it, install it with, for example, pip:
+- `pytest` Python package.

+if you already do not have pytest or flake8, install it with, for example, pip:

     $ pip3 install pytest flake8